Security News

 Protecting yourself online is important.
 Most of us rely on computers, web-enabled devices, and the internet for everything from shopping and communicating to banking and bill-paying.
 While there are a number of benefits of using web services (such as faster and more convenient services) you should also be aware of the risks.
 Visit the FDIC's Cybersecurity website to learn more.

 It's also important to protect yourself when you're not online.
 The FDIC provides useful information to help you make informed decisions about your money and to protect yourself against financial frauds and scams.
-Visit the FDIC Consumer Protection website, where you’ll find information on specific banking topics as well as links to other resources to learn more.
+Visit the FDIC Consumer Resource Center website, where you’ll find information on specific banking topics as well as links to other resources to learn more.

 Phishing